treasure-data/td-client-java/README.md

 The precedence of the configuration parameters are as follows:

-1. Properties object passed to `TDClient.newBuilder().setProperties(Properties p)``
+1. Properties object passed to `TDClient.newBuilder().setProperties(Properties p)`
+1. Parameters written in `$HOME/.td/td.conf`
 1. System properties (passed with `-D` option when launching JVM)
 1. Environment variable (only for TD_API_KEY parameter)

-You can override the default configuartion parameters given by the environment variables with System properties, and then by Properties object.
+You can override the default configuration parameters given by the environment variables with System properties, and then by `$HOME/.td/td.conf` file or `Properties` object.

 ## For Developers